Judge rules Utah's congressional map must be redrawn for the 2026 elections

 David Reymann, an attorney for the voting rights advocates who challenged the map, called the ruling a “watershed moment” for the voices of Utah voters.

-“The Legislature in this state is not king,” Reymann told reporters.
-“Today, the voice of Utah voters was vindicated by the district court, which held that the Legislature cannot ignore what Utah voters enact without consequence.”
+“The Legislature in this state is not king,” Reymann told reporters Monday evening.

-Utah legislative leaders did not immediately respond to emails seeking comment on the ruling.
+Leaders from the Democratic National Committee and the Democratic Congressional Campaign Committee applauded the ruling as a victory for democracy.

+Republican Gov. Spencer Cox said he disagrees with the decision but holds respect for Utah's judiciary.
+Meanwhile, the state’s GOP Chairman, Robert Axson, dismissed the ruling as “judicial activism.”

 In 2018, voters narrowly approved a ballot initiative that created an independent redistricting commission to draw boundaries for Utah’s legislative and congressional districts, which the Legislature was required to consider.
 Lawmakers repealed the initiative in 2020 and replaced it with a law that transformed the commission into an advisory board that they could choose to ignore.

-The following year, lawmakers disregarded a congressional map proposal from the commission and drew one of their own that carved up Salt Lake County among four heavily Republican districts.
+The following year, lawmakers disregarded a congressional map proposal from the commission and drew one of their own that carved up Salt Lake County among four reliably Republican districts.

 Voting rights advocates sued, arguing the map drawn by lawmakers constituted partisan gerrymandering that favored Republicans.
 They also said the Legislature violated the rights of voters when it repealed and replaced the 2018 initiative.